quanguachong/notes/github/vck/2-code.md

 }
 ```

-In controller.go, the Hooks interface solves cache.ResourceEventHandlerFuncs
+In controller.go, the Hooks interface solves cache.ResourceEventHandlerFuncs.
+In other words, VolumeManagers's Informer EventHandler is Hooks.
+However, Hooks is just an interface, the actual implement is VolumeManagerHooks in hooks.go

 ```go
 // Hooks is the callback interface that defines controller behavior.